vesavlad/datatools-ui/docs/user/managing-users.md

 User accounts in the Transit Data Tools suite are managed via Auth0, a third-party authentication service.
 (For details on setting up Auth0 for use with this application, please refer to the Deployment documentation.)

-Auth0 provides access through internally defined user accounts and third-party identity providers (e.g., social networking sites); however, this documentation only addresses internal accounts.
+Auth0 allows for access via internally defined user accounts as well as third-party identity providers (e.g. social networking sites); however, this documentation only addresses internal accounts.
 Internal accounts employ username-password authentication, with a user's email address serving as the unique username.

 ## User Permissions